 Since 1998, all Northern Ireland public bodies have a legal duty to promote good relations between people from different community, religious and racial backgrounds.
-On 23 May 2013, the Northern Ireland Executive government furthered their commitment to good relations with the release of Together Building A Community Strategy to improve community relations and continue the journey towards a more united and shared society.
-It has four key priorities and outcomes.
+On 23 May 2013, the Northern Ireland Executive government furthered their commitment to good relations with the release of Together Building A United Community Strategy to improve community relations and continue the journey towards a more united and shared society.

 Our Children and Young People - To continue to improve attitudes amongst our young people and to build a community where they can play a full and active role in building good relations.